qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   If this sounds confusing, ... ?

    - Look at the top row in the `_FUN` layer map.
 The left most two keys are by default the normal BASE layer `_LTR` and its numbers layer `_NSY`.
 The right most two keys are to the _descramble_ variants thereof, with the last one acting as the _descramble_ BASE layer which replaces the default BASE layer uses once you activate it and use it.
 The other layers in the middle are used in common.
 A BASE layer (there are two) is nothing more than a layer with layer-hold keys to a bunch of other layers that work well with it.
 Those keys revert you to that BASE layer when released.
 Only these BASE layers have those layer-hold keys, which makes the BASE layers the most interesting.
 They are your "base of operation."
 You should be able to reach all you need from them, on that layer itself and others accessed by way of layer-hold keys from there.
 The other layers are more static.
 The other simpler layers can still be brought on without needing to hold a key down through the `_FUN` layer (a second way of accessing them).
-Rather than have a set of layer toggles for touch typing, they specialize in something (moving, F-keys, etc).
-These more simple layers have one layer toggle in the top/left of the keyboard, back to a BASE layer.
+Rather than have a set of layer toggles for touch typing, these simple layers specialize in something (moving, F-keys, numbers/symbols etc).
+These more simple layers have one layer toggle in the top/left of the keyboard, back to one of the two BASE layers.
 You can configure which one (using !LTR and !DDL on `_FUN`).
 That is all there is to it.
-You can for example _not_ toggle the BASE keys on all layers to point to the `_DLL` descramble BASE layer, but _still_ activate the `_DLL` layer and use it just fine.
-The reverse however is not possible by default, simply because there is no key to toggle to the default `_LTR` BASE layer anymore, but if you put that key on the map somewhere (which is easy enough) than that layer would work just fine even though BASE keys point to the other layer.
-You only notice the difference when reaching for a simple layer by toggle, and where you end up if you escape from that layer by way of the top/left key.
+You can for example decide to _not_ toggle the BASE keys on all layers to point to the `_DLL` _descramble BASE layer_, but _still_ activate the `_DLL` layer and use it just fine.
+The only difference is that once you access one of the simpler layers through `_FUN` toggle, and you escape away from there with the top/left key, then you end up on the normal BASE layer (`_LTR`), rather than the _descramble_ BASE layer (`_DDL`) That is no big deal either.
+You can switch to the `_FUN` layer again, and select `_DLL` _descramble_ BASE layer once again, and/or set where the BASE layers should point next (using !LTR and !DLL on the `_FUN` layer).
+The reverse however is not possible by default: you can not access `_LTR` normal BASE layer anymore once BASE keys point to the _descramble_ BASE layer `_DLL` simply because there is no key to toggle to the default `_LTR` BASE layer anymore.
+There is no use for that key, so it is not present, but if you put that key on the map somewhere (which is easy enough) than that layer would work just fine even though BASE keys point to the other _descramble_ layer `_DLL`.
+As it is, the only way to go back to normal BASE layer, is to set the BASE keys to point there, using the `_FUN` layer !LTR key, and then press a BASE key on whatever layer.
+You only notice the difference in regular use regarding where the BASE keys point, when reaching for a simple layer by toggle, and where you end up if you escape from that layer by way of the top/left key.
 It has no other meaning.
 Nothing is being computed or decrypted or anything.
 It is all nothing more than basic layer switching, with some layer hold and toggle keys.
+There are no fixed modes that affect things down the line.
+There is your layer toggles, and your BASE key direction to `_LTR` normal BASE or `_DDL`, both of which can be changed at will indefinitely.
 I understand it better now too. ^^

   Example: a laptop
   with a build in keyboard, for which you need _computer operating system side_ mapping